cschloegel/alti-watermark/readme.txt

 *	works only with JPG files (for now).

-For support, please visit http://www.alticreation.com/en/alti-watermark/
+For support, please visit [alti-Watermark plugin](http://www.alticreation.com/en/alti-watermark/ "watermark plugin for Wordpress by alticreation")

 == Installation ==